GOLD STAR TEENS

-- GST Supporters: 100% of your donation goes to support this Sailing / Healing Adventure for these deserving teens whose parents gave their lives in defense of our freedoms. $1,500 fully funds one youth for the entire week!
+- GST Supporters: 100% of your donation goes to support this Sailing / Healing Adventure for these deserving teens whose parents gave their lives in defense of our freedoms. $1,750 fully funds one youth for the entire week!
 Your charitable donation is fully tax deductible and you will receive a donation receipt for your tax return.
-Please make your check payable to “S.A.L.T.Y.” with “Gold Star Teens” in the memo line.
+Donate now by visiting our donation page or, if you prefer, you can send us a check, payable to “S.A.L.T.Y.” with “Gold Star Teens” in the memo line.
 S.A.L.T.Y. – G.S.T., Ship History Center, 2500 Post Road, Warwick, RI 02886 For questions about this Healing / Sailing Adventure Fund Raising, please contact Jim Wheeler at (401) 654-1940.

 GST Sailing Adventures: In the beginning….

 In 2014, COL Patrick Powers founded the Ocean State Gold Star Teen Adventure (OSGST), specifically for the surviving teens (ages 14 to 19) of military personnel who have given their lives in defense of our freedom.
 The vision was to create a weeklong summer camp just for Gold Star Teens (GSTs) with a focus on team building, leadership, and character development through a hands-on sailing adventure.
 To make this vision a reality, COL Powers partnered with BG Rich Keene and Captain Gary Mace.
 Together they assembled an amazing team of local volunteers to create, support, and execute OSGSTA.